editorconfig/editorconfig-core-c/README.md

 When developing an editor plugin for reading EditorConfig files, the EditorConfig core code can be used to locate and parse these files.
-This means the file locator, INI parser, and file globbing mechanisms can all be maintained in one code base, resulting in less code repitition between plugins.
+This means the file locator, INI parser, and file globbing mechanisms can all be maintained in one code base, resulting in less code repetition between plugins.

 Installation